First Spanish Republic: The government of Pi i Margall

 After Figueras' flight to France, the power vacuum created was tempting general Manuel Sodas into starting a pronunciamiento when a Civil Guard colonel, José de la Iglesia, showed up at Congress and declared that nobody would leave until a new president was elected.
-Figueras' fellow federalist and government minister Francisco Pi y Margall was elected on 11 June, but on his speech to the Assembly he declared he was at a complete loss and without a program.
-The main efforts of the new government focused on the drafting of the new Constitution and some social character-related bills:
+Figueras' fellow federalist and government minister Francisco Pi y Margall was elected on 11 June, but in his speech to the Assembly he declared he was at a complete loss and without a program.
+The main efforts of the new government focused on drafting the new Constitution and some social character-related bills: